ali1tek/machine-simulator/README.md

-# machine-simulator
+# Archivity Machine Simulator

-Archivity machine simulator
+It simulates any machine in factories.